guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 ```

 ## Adding Orbit Control
-Let's now add Orbit Control to the scene which will allow us to move move the scene around a target point.
-This type of control, allow the camera to orbit around the target.
+Let's now add an orbit controller to the scene which will allow us to move the camera around a target point.
 First of all, let's import the Orbit Control package.

 ```js
 import {OrbitControls} from 'https://threejsfundamentals.org/threejs/resources/threejs/r119/examples/jsm/controls/OrbitControls.js'
 ```
-Then, let's declare an instance of the orbit control by calling the function `OrbitControl` that takes both the camera and canvas as arguments.
-Subsequently, let's set the controller target point as the scene's origin and call `control.update()`.
-It is also recommended to comment the line that updates the box's rotation, in order to have only one element moving in the scene which is the camera.
+Then, let's declare an instance of the orbit control by calling the constructor function `OrbitControl` that takes both the camera and canvas as arguments.
+Subsequently, let's set the controller target point as the scene's origin and call `controls.update()`.
+It is also recommended to comment the line that updates the box's rotation, in order to have only one element moving in the scene (in this case the camera).

 ```js
 const controls = new OrbitControls(camera, canvas);